matussobon/safety_VBA_macros/README.md

-# FMEA excel macros library
+# FMEA MS Excel macros library

 - This library contains MS Excel(VBA) macros essential for speeding up the FMEA table creation process.
 - These macros are uploaded in the form of .bas file but it is possible to open them as .txt file and copy the content into MS Excel *Developer module*.